 - improved valuation, pricing and incentive mechanisms.

 Environmental systems and resources, including biodiversity, are an asset belonging to the community of New South Wales.
-A reduced credit obligation equates to a permanent loss of biodiversity at a local, regional and /or statewide scale.
+A reduced credit obligation equates to a permanent loss of biodiversity at a local, regional and/or statewide scale.
 Where a reduced credit obligation is granted, the community loses part of this asset.
 The value of this asset is effectively transferred to a private body, reducing the costs of their development.

-To effectively integrate social, economic and environmental considerations in concurrence decisions, the Department needs to be convinced that the gains to the community are long term, provide benefit at a regional or statewide scale and significantly outweigh the net loss of biodiversity.
+To effectively integrate social, economic and environmental considerations in concurrence decisions, the Department needs to be certain that the gains to the community are long term, provide benefit at a regional or statewide scale and significantly outweigh the net loss of biodiversity.

 If a development successfully demonstrates its value to the community, the Department will consider the significance of the proposed reduced credit obligation.